 This course is centered on reading.
 It is essential that you read every assignment with care and on time.
 As we read, we examine how style, structure, and literary devices contribute to a work’s theme and literary merit, and therefore close reading is essential.
 You should find yourself re-reading material (passages, chapters, and entire poems) as you continue to reshape and refine your ideas.
 When reading poetry, it is essential that you read the poems multiple times.
 The texts we read should inspire you to read them again, so this should be a pleasurable pursuit rather than torture.
 When preparing for class, you should plan your schedule with the understanding that approximately 30-40 pages per night is the norm.

-Writing in this course is an extension of the reading experience and your pathway to clarifying your thoughts, positions, and analyses of a text.
-While the focus is on analytical writing, there are some opportunities for other modes of writing, which will help you further think about the text we are investigating.
-In addition, we use informal writing responses in your reading journal or on our blog to further engage with the texts and generate ideas/topics for your in-class, timed writing responses and formal, critical essays.
+Writing and composition in this course is an extension of the reading experience and a pathway to clarify your own thoughts, positions, and analyses of a text.
+While the focus is on analytical composition, there are some opportunities for other modes of writing, but it is not the focus of the course.
+We use shorter writing responses to further engage with the texts and generate ideas/topics for your in-class, timed writing responses and compositions.
 Since feedback is critical to the writing process, you will work with the feedback you receive on writing responses and drafts of your essays to help you further refine and clarify your ideas and writing.
-Conferences with peers and with me are also a vital part of the course.
+Conferences with peers, the Writing Center, and with me are also a vital part of the course.

 Student choice: Great Expectations, Charles Dickens OR Jane Eyre, Charlotte Brontë